 The memory socket on the system board is populated with one memory module.
-To achieve the maximum memory support, you can populate each memory socket with up to 16 GB of memory each (32 GB total).
+To achieve the maximum memory support, you can populate the memory socket with up to 16 GB of memory.

 For proper system operation, the memory module must adhere to the following specifications: